 WiFi routers: Silent, blinking death?
 (Photo: Wellington Grey)

 Then there are those who are afraid of WiFi.
-In Alberta, Canada, they are debating whether it should be allowed in schools.
-Parents are panicking because organizations that are studying something as carcinogenic often say “possibly carcinogenic” — that’s why they are studying it.
-Parents then conflate this and say things like this in the Edmonton Journal:
+In Alberta, Canada, they are debating whether it should be allowed in schools, according to The Edmonton Journal.
+Parents are panicking because organizations that are studying something as carcinogenic often say "possibly carcinogenic" — that’s why they are studying it.

 Yet those of us who have wireless in our homes are already bathing in WiFi, just as our parents with cathode ray tube TVs spent their time with electron guns aiming at their faces.
 (The glass stopped most but not all of it.)
 We have been surrounded with EMF since the electric motor was invented.